sharefd/CRnode/README.md

 Allows users to view, create, and manage articles related to seminars, rounds, and events.

 ### Events Catalog
-Organizers can opt to have their calendar featured in a public catalog that users can request access too, potentially increasing their audience and reach.
+Organizers can opt to have their calendar featured in a public catalog that users can request access to, potentially increasing their audience and reach.